What is a data architect? Skills, salaries, and how to become a data framework master

 Data architect role

-Data architects are also frequently part of a data science team and tasked with leading data system projects, and they often report to data infrastructure and data science leads.
+Data architects are also frequently part of a data science team, and tasked with leading data system projects.
+They also often report to data infrastructure and data science leads.

 Data architect responsibilities